Everyplay/js-developer-assignment/README.md

 # Backend assignment

-In the `backend` folder you can find skeleton for a simple app.
-These assignments requires you to modify and add code as needed.
-You should also add test cases for each of the questions when you think that's appropriate.
+In the `backend` folder you can find a skeleton for a simple app.
+These assignments require you to modify and add code as needed.
+You should also add test cases when you think that's appropriate.

 ### 1. Password saving